Delhi security dialogue on Afghanistan to discuss common approach to deal with Afghan crisis | Law-Order

 - India

-India will host top security officials of Russia, Iran and five central Asian countries for a security dialogue on Afghanistan on Wednesday that will explore a common approach for practical cooperation in dealing with increasing threats of terrorism, radicalisation and drug trafficking following the Afghan crisis.
+India will host security czars of Russia, Iran and five central Asian countries for a security dialogue on Afghanistan on Wednesday that will explore firming up a common approach for practical cooperation in confronting increasing threats of terrorism, radicalisation and drug trafficking following the Taliban's takeover of Kabul.

-Sources said China was invited for the 'Delhi Regional Security Dialogue on Afghanistan' but it has already communicated to India that it would be unable to attend the meeting because of scheduling issues while Pakistan too decided to skip it.
+Sources said China was invited for the 'Delhi Regional Security Dialogue on Afghanistan' but it has already communicated that it would be unable to attend the conclave because of scheduling issues while Pakistan too decided to skip it.

-The dialogue to be chaired by NSA Ajit Doval will be attended by top security officials of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
-The sources said there is a ''very high degree of convergence'' among the eight participating countries on the security implications of the Taliban's takeover of Afghanistan and the focus of the dialogue will be to have cooperation on practical terms to deal with the challenges.
+The dialogue, to be chaired by National Security Advisor (NSA) Ajit Doval, will also be attended by top security officials of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan.
+Doval will also hold bilateral talks with his counterparts, including those from Russia and Iran.

+The sources said all the participating countries have a ''very high degree of convergence'' on the security implications of the Taliban seizing power in Afghanistan and the focus of the dialogue will be to have cooperation on practical terms to deal with the challenge ''All the participating countries want to be a part of the solution to the problem.
+You cannot probably say this about Pakistan,'' said a source.
+They said dealing with the challenges of terrorism, radicalisation, drug trafficking, cross-border movement of people and threats emanating from military weapons left behind by US forces will be discussed at length at the dialogue.

 The Ministry of External Affairs said the dialogue will witness expanded participation of Iran, Kazakhstan, Kyrgyz Republic, Russia, Tajikistan, Turkmenistan and Uzbekistan and the countries will be represented by their respective NSAs or secretaries of the Security Councils.